How To Gauge The Productivity Of Your Small Business With Reporting And Analysis

 The main idea of measuring productivity is defined by how much you produce with a given input.
 Productivity measurement also includes time efficiency, output, and effort.

 If you are an Orderry user, it won’t be a problem for you to find all important metrics that show your company's productivity at any time and from anywhere.
-On your smartphone, you can quickly view work order, inventory, cash flow, or sale summary reports in the Orderry Boss app.
+On your smartphone, you can quickly view work order, inventory, cash flow, or sale summary reports in the Orderry Business Insights app.

-Business KPIs in the Orderry Boss App
+Business KPIs in the Orderry Business Insights App

 On other devices, use the Dashboard to see all the crucial numbers at a glance.
 Click on the Analytics icon in your Orderry account to analyze your metrics in five key areas: work order processing, sales, finances, employees, and company rating.